Loess: Fertility

 Loess tends to develop into very rich soils.
-Under appropriate climatic conditions it is some of the most agriculturally productive terrain in the world.
+Under appropriate climatic conditions, it is some of the most agriculturally productive terrain in the world.

 Soils underlain by loess tend to be excessively drained.
 The fine grains weather rapidly due to their large surface area, making soils derived from loess rich.
-A theory says that the fertility of loess soils is due largely to cation exchange capacity (the ability of plants to absorb nutrients from the soil) and porosity (the air-filled space in the soil).
+The fertility of loess soils is due largely to a high cation exchange capacity (the ability of the soil to retain nutrients) and porosity (the air-filled space in the soil).
 The fertility of loess is not due to organic matter content, which tends to be rather low, unlike tropical soils which derive their fertility almost wholly from organic matter.

-Even well managed loess farmland can experience dramatic erosion of well over 2.5 kg /m2 per year.
-In China the loess deposits which give the Yellow River its color have been farmed and have produced phenomenal yields for over one thousand years.
+Even well managed loess farmland can experience dramatic erosion of well over 2.5 kg/m2 per year.
+In China, the loess deposits which give the Yellow River its color have been farmed and have produced phenomenal yields for over one thousand years.
 Winds pick up loess particles contributing to the Asian Dust pollution problem.
 The largest deposit of loess in the United States which is the Loess Hills along the border of Iowa and Nebraska, has survived intensive farming and poor farming practices.
 For almost 150 years, this loess deposit was farmed with mouldboard ploughs and tilled in the fall, both intensely erosive practices.
 At times it suffered erosion rates of over 10 kilograms per square meter per year.
 Today this loess deposit is worked as low till or no till in all areas and is aggressively terraced.